GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-5/index.md

 ---
 title: "Simulating color vision deficiencies in the Blink Renderer"
 description: >
-  Simulating color vision deficiencies in the Blink Renderer.
-The Chrome DevTools engineering blog - by the developers who build the DevTools.
+  Why and how we implemented color vision deficiency simulation in DevTools and the Blink Renderer.
 layout: "layouts/blog-post.njk"
 authors:
   - mathiasbynens